- 3 day Mekong Delta tour with homestay

 Finish the bike trip, we come back the homestay when your delicious lunch is ready.
 We take it easy after lunch by relaxing on the hammock.

 Soon we will have to say goodbye to our friendly hosts (at around 3pm) for our trip to for Can Tho.
-We will travel a like a local by taking a local wooden boat (1,5 hour), you can get on the top of the boat and enjoy fresh air when the weather is cooling down (if it’s not rain) the nice & cool wind is blowing on your cheek while you are watching the daily life activities along the Mekong river.
+We will travel a like a local by taking a local wooden boat (about 1,5 hour), you can get on the top of the boat and enjoy fresh air when the weather is cooling down (if it’s not rain) the nice & cool wind is blowing on your cheek while you are watching the daily life activities along the Mekong river.

 As the name of the tour implies, you will be immersed yourself the delta way of life.
 This why we choose the local boat instead of car for this route. (however, traveling by CAR can be requested, if you do not like going the boat).